 When parents and community members see updates about the extraordinary work being done by teachers, students, and staff, they are more likely to have a favorable view of your district and be more engaged with your social media channels.
 Additionally, sharing positive stories and updates from around the district can help build a sense of community and pride within your district, which can positively impact student and staff morale.

-By proactively and frequently sharing behind-the-scenes, positive content, you can help balance out any negative perceptions and ensure that your community sees a more accurate representation of what's happening in your district.
-In a recent Gallup study, 73 percent of parents of school-aged children say they are satisfied with the quality of education their oldest child is receiving.
-While there are a variety of reasons for this, having first-hand knowledge of the day-to-day activities in the classroom and the commitment of educators certainly increases the trust in public schools.
+By proactively and frequently sharing behind-the-scenes, positive content, you can help balance out any negative perceptions and ensure that your community gets a more accurate view of what's happening in your district.
+In a recent Gallup study, 73 percent of parents of school-aged children say they are satisfied with the quality of education their oldest child receives.
+At the same time, a majority of people without school students report being dissatisfied with their schools.
+It's clear that first-hand knowledge of the day-to-day classroom activities and educators' commitment certainly increase trust in public schools.

 It's important to note that while communicating through social media can have many benefits, it's critical to do so in an authentic and transparent way.
 Districts that frequently share daily moments from around their schools have higher engagement and affinity than those schools that only share announcements and district news.
 These glimpses into the classroom, hallways, and practice fields help build a positive view of the district and reinforce the dedication of teachers, administrators, and staff.